Skip to main content

 60 seconds2,000

-Rate limits are tracked per API key.
+Rate limits are tracked per API key (by workspace), and unauthenticated requests fall back to per-IP tracking.
 If multiple time windows are exceeded simultaneously, the most restrictive limit applies.

 429 Response